There is great joy and

 At 6 weeks old they are ready for another trip to the vet.
 While at the vet's office they are checked for worms and parasites.
 If necessary they are treated and then they received their first set of shots.
 Once they receive these shots their mother can no longer be with them.
 If they were to nurse off of her the shots are ineffective.
 Mother's immune system is higher and will over ride the meds.
 The pups receive the shots to also build up their immune system on their own from the harmful viruses.
 Many people believe that the pups should stay with their mother until they are 8 weeks old.
 This is not possible when they receive their shots at 6 weeks.

 In some states there are laws that the breeder must keep the pups until 8 weeks old and then receive their first shots at 8 weeks.
 The problem can arise when the mother of the pups naturally starts weaning her litter at 3 or 3 1/2 weeks old.
 The pups immune system will not be able to fight off those viruses if they have to wait until they are 8 weeks old.
 In Alabama the pups can receive their shots at 6 weeks, then the 2nd set at 9 weeks and the 3rd set with the rabies shot at 12 weeks.
-At 6 weeks the puppies can start going to their new homes.
-Occasionally, we allow them to leave early but they must be seen by the vet and receive their first set of puppy shots.
+At 8 weeks the puppies can start going to their new homes.
 Occasionally, the vet may recommend that the puppies be kept a little longer to gain a little more weight or to be completely free from any viruses if they may have one or for some other reason.

 At 7 and 8 weeks the puppies play and sleep.
 They should be over any health issues by now if there were any (ex. coccidia, kennel cough which is like a common cold or parasites).